🐶 Free shipping on order over $75

 9. Boredom

-To keep your pooch interested in their meals, try different pet food and flavors.
+You'd probably get bored if you ate the same thing for every meal.
+Try different pet foods and flavors to keep your pup interested in their meals.
 Adding dog-friendly fruits and vegetables or some of our superfood Dog Sauce to their dry kibble can help prevent boredom.

-If your dog is on medication and starts refusing food, talk to your vet.
+I worked around this by giving him easily digestible food like unseasoned white rice and chicken.
+Talk to your vet if your dog is on medication and starts refusing food.
 They may be able to adjust the dosage or prescribe a different medication.

-Consult your vet if your puppy's appetite doesn’t improve, as it could indicate other health issues.
+Consult your vet if your puppy’s appetite doesn’t improve, which could indicate other health issues.

 13. Overfeeding

-Paradoxically, feeding your dog too much can lead to a lack of appetite.
-If they know the food is always there, and they get bored of it, they’ll just stop eating and hold out for treats.
+Feeding your dog too much can lead to a lack of appetite.
+If they know the food is always there and get bored, they’ll stop eating and wait for treats.

-To prevent this, only feed your pup at mealtimes and portion control based on their age, weight, and activity level.
+To prevent this, only feed your pup at mealtimes and practice portion control based on age, weight, and activity level.
 Your kibble bag should have a chart indicating the proper amount of food.

 Avoid leaving food out for your dog all the time.
-If they don’t finish it, put it away where they can’t see or get to it.
-By making them uncertain when they may get food again, they’ll be more encouraged to finish their food when you put it out for them.
+If they don’t finish it, put it away where they can’t see or reach it.
+By making them uncertain when they may get food again, they’ll be more encouraged to finish their food when you put it out.

 Behavioral issues like separation anxiety can affect a dog’s eating habits.
 These can be difficult to fix, but not impossible.

 Look into behavior modification techniques, training, and creating a positive feeding environment.
-Feed them on a regular schedule, away from other pets or loud distractions.
+Feed them regularly, away from other pets or loud distractions.

 How to Get Your Dog to Eat Dog Food Again

-how to get your dog to start eating again
+How to get your dog to eat dog food again

 Here are seven tips to get your picky eater back on their regular food: